Bad breath in dogs

 - Bad breath isn't normal and should always be checked by your vet.

-- Book an appointment with your vet if your dog has bad breath.
-Make a same day appointment if their symptoms have come on suddenly, they are in pain or seem unwell.
+- Contact your vet if your dog has bad breath.
+Make a same-day appointment if their symptoms have come on suddenly, they are in pain or seem unwell.

 Causes of bad breath

 Bad breath in dogs can be caused by:

 - Dental disease such as tartar build up, gum infections, and tooth root abscesses

 - Airway infections in the lungs, sinuses or windpipe.